 The cost of persistent disks is easy to determine because there are no I/O costs to consider after provisioning your volume.
 Persistent disks can also be resized on the fly, allowing you to start with a low-cost and low-capacity volume, and not requiring you to spin up additional instances or disks to scale your capacity.

 If total storage capacity is the main requirement, you can use low-cost standard persistent disks.
-For the best performance while continuing to be durable, you can use the SSD persistent disks.
+For the best performance while continuing to be durable, you can use SSD persistent disks.

 For a comparison of the many disk types available to Compute Engine instances, see the documentation for block storage.

-Considerations when choosing a filer solution
+Considerations when choosing a file storage solution